reframejs/reframe/docs/concepts.template.md

 ### Universal Framework

+> TL;DR
+> - Reframe supports all types of apps
+> - Start write your prototype and decide later the type of your app

 Reframe is universal, that is, you can create any type of web app:

  - **Modern interactive apps** <sup><sub>:sparkles:</sub></sup>